 Honors / Awards

-The Best Lawyers in America® 2010-2021 Immigration Law; AV® Peer Review rated by Martindale-Hubbell
+Best Lawyers® 2022 Indianapolis Immigration Law Lawyer of the Year; The Best Lawyers in America® 2010-2022 Immigration Law; AV® Peer Review rated by Martindale-Hubbell

 Appearances / Publications